manuella/RubyGGimp/README.md

 An unfinished wrapper library which allows easy use of ggimpDbus with Ruby.

+Within the labs directory, you can find a setup guide.

 'require UnsafeSimplify.rb' to use this wrapper

 Using the GimpDBus server found here:   https://github.com/GlimmerLabs/gimp-dbus